 When preparing your pitch, you may have a checklist of all the points you feel you should hit.
 But how much of it is necessary?
 Sometimes, extra information that doesn’t apply to the audience can distract from the pertinent points.
 Make sure that all points are actually applicable to your audience.
 For each presentation you have to check what the goal is and what the needs of the audience are.

-When you're done, have your pitch deck checked by people from your network.
+When you’re done, have your pitch deck checked by people from outside, for example friends or family.
 Developing a pitch deck is not something you have to do alone.
+It’s good to let your pitch deck check by someone from the outside.
 This way you can check whether the message is right and eventual adjust your story to ensure that the message arrives well with your audience.